 Air – Well, there is a runway, but it’s mostly used for skateboarding.
 Rumour has it Senor Frog’s Cancun is also working on a really large slingshot to quickly transport people to and from their Mujeres branch and the wonderful variety provided by tank tops that say the name of a different place on them.

-Boat – The ferry is as fast, comfortable and cheap as some slut.
+Boat – The ferry from Puerto Juarez is fast, comfortable and cheap and less cheap from Cancun hotel zone.
 Or you can float over in a sparkly palm frond with a talking gerbil in the latest Pixar film.
 The downside – sitting next to John Ratzenberger.

 Bus – Come now.